San Serafino Church, Montegranaro

 San Serafino is a Roman Catholic church in Montegranaro, province of Fermo, in the region of Marche, Italy.

 History

-The church is dedicated to St Seraphin (1540-1604), who was born in Montegranaro.
+The church is dedicated to St. Seraphin (1540–1604), who was born in Montegranaro.
 The saint's relics, however, repose in the Church of the Capuchins in Ascoli Piceno, where he died.
-This small chapel is notable for it wooden altar including paintings of San Lorenzo by Nicola Monti, and the patrons of the shoemakers: Saints Crispino and Crispiniano.
+This small chapel is notable for its wooden altar including paintings of San Lorenzo by Nicola Monti, and the patrons of the shoemakers: Saints Crispino and Crispiniano.